All Episodes

 Am I making this up?

-That literally they just look at what is working best to keep us safe and prosperous, and then they go, hmm, hmm.
+That literally they just look at what is working best to keep us safe and prosperous.

-Well, Mike Benz has a take on uh the Epstein situation that uh is fairly complete.
+Well, Mike Benz has a take on the Epstein situation that is fairly complete.

-Now I don't know how we don't know how accurate it is, because you know there's still some mysteries about Epstein.
+Now, I don't know, we don't know how accurate it is because there's still some mysteries about Epstein.

-But if Mike Benz has you know, let's say he's landed on a point of view on this, I would take that very seriously because he's very credible.
+But if Mike Benz has, let's say he's landed on a point of view on this, I would take that very seriously because he's very credible.

-And uh he believes that uh Epstein broker deals between the US uh Israeli, British, and Saudi intelligence probably secretly financed some political activities, and uh and thinks that uh Israeli uh prime minister ex-prime minister, uh Ehud Barak visited his island without security.
+And he believes that Epstein brokered deals between the U.S., Israeli, British, and Saudi intelligence, probably secretly financed some political activities, and thinks that Israeli prime minister, ex-prime minister, Ehud Barak, visited his island without security.

 Now, does that seem like a good idea?

-You know, the odds of you know, somehow some terrorist knowing he was there and getting all the way there and getting to him, you know, pretty low.
+You know, the odds of somehow some terrorist knowing he was there and getting all the way there and getting to him, you know, pretty low.

-So, on one hand, you wouldn't really need any security if you went to the island, you know.
+So on one hand, you wouldn't really need any security if you went to the island.

-You could imagine that you'd feel that way if you were an ex-prime minister, not a current prime minister.
+You know, you could imagine that you'd feel that way if you were an ex-prime minister, not a current prime minister.

 There's no evidence of that.

-But um he does look like given given the vast number of contacts, um it does seem that he might have been a handler of some kind, or possibly Israel's contact with him, but not the only contact.
+But he does look like, given the vast number of contacts, it does seem that he might have been a handler of some kind, or possibly Israel's contact with him, but not the only contact.

-You know, there's the the thinking here is that uh Epstein probably worked with whoever had money and wherever it made sense, you know, as long as they were allies of the U.S., it looks like so.
+The thinking here is that Epstein probably worked with whoever had money and wherever it made sense, as long as they were allies of the U.S., it looks like.

-So I guess Bill Clinton, Epstein visited the Bill Clinton White House at least 17 times.
+So I guess Bill Clinton, oh, Epstein visited the Bill Clinton White House at least 17 times.

 The emerging picture is that Trump did not do anything illegal, at least in front of anybody who's, you know, who would have been a witness.

-But the Bill Clinton probably was on the plane when there was a rape.
+But that Bill Clinton probably was on the plane when there was a rape.

 I think that they would call rape in this context specifically underage females.

-It doesn't necessarily mean that it was against their will, but, you know, the argument is that under a certain age, it doesn't mean anything to say that you're willing.
+It doesn't necessarily mean that it was against their will, but the argument is that under a certain age, it doesn't mean anything to say that you're willing.

 It's still a crime.